 The Hilary Term deadline for the Oxford Hardship Fund is week 3 Friday 5th February, 17:00 and the COVID-19 Hardship Fund deadline is week 6 Friday 26th February 17:00.
 For information and deadlines for applying to these funds, please see the University website and contact the Bursary Administrator for details.

 Laura Evers is the dedicated College Counsellor.
-Laura is a member of the University Counselling Service team and can offer dedicated appointments for St Cross students from 14:00-17:00 (BST) on Mondays during term time.
-Due to the outbreak of COVID-19, these appointments will be offered through Microsoft Teams/Skype during Trinity Term 2020.
+Laura is a member of the University Counselling Service team and can offer dedicated appointments for St Cross students from 14:00-17:00 (GMT) on Mondays during term time.
+Due to the outbreak of COVID-19, these appointments will be offered through Microsoft Teams/Skype during term.
 To make an appointment, please contact Laura at firstname.lastname@example.org.
 More information about the University Counselling Service is available at www.ox.ac.uk/students/welfare/counselling.
 The below videos are a useful introduction to the University's Counselling Service.https://www.youtube.com/embed/6UtazO8OFpg

 On rare occasions, a student may request to suspend their studies for a period of time.
 The University definition is: “Suspension of status within the University ‘stops the clock’ for all elements of your degree, including residence, fees and terms for which a particular status may be held.”
 The clear understanding is that the student hopes to return after suspension and will then be liable for fees, accommodation charges, etc for the equivalent extended period.
 Although the individual is suspending their student status, the University states that: “a student with suspended status will retain their University card and Single Sign On access to online resources, including email, and to University libraries, during periods of suspension.”